-Since the enforcement of Solvency II regulatory framework at 1st January 2016 and especially within the Pillar 3 guidelines related to the notification of information to public, this report of Credit Agricole Life Greece, a 100% subsidiary of Credit Agricole Assurances S.A., refers to the year 2021.
+Since the enforcement of Solvency II regulatory framework at 1st January 2016 and especially within the Pillar 3 guidelines related to the notification of information to public, this report of Credit Agricole Life Greece, a 100% subsidiary of Credit Agricole Assurances S.A., refers to the year 2022.
 This report as well as the annual quantitative reporting templates (QRT) attached, present and provide information on the activity and performance of the Company, the appropriate governance system, gap analysis valuation between the statutory and the Solvency II accounts, as well as assessment of the solvency position of the Company.

-This report has been presented and approved by the Board of Directors of the Company on July 25th 2022.
-Due to the late submission of the respective annual report for 2020, which led to the deferred timing of the production of the respective data for the year 2021 as well as the necessary audit work required by the regulatory framework the publication of this year report has been published in delay with respect to the regulatory deadline the 8th of April 2022.
-This situation has been notified to the regulatory authorities and the public through a public note which replaced this report until its official publication.
-Nevertheless, that the Department of Private Insurance Supervision of the Bank of Greece, as the Supervisory Authority, in accordance with Law 4364/2016, may request the modification or revision of the published Company report or the publication of additional information, as well as other actions taken by the management.
+This report has been presented and approved by the Board of Directors of the Company on April 7th 2023.
+Nevertheless, the Department of Private Insurance Supervision of the Bank of Greece, as the Supervisory Authority, in accordance with Law 4364/2016, may request the modification or revision of the published Company report or the publication of additional information, as well as other actions taken by the management.